titorecbr/archi-auto-label-config/README_EN.md

 - Check if plugin is in `~/.archi/dropins/`
 - Verify Archi was completely restarted
+- Look for "Manage Default Labels" in the Tools menu
 - Check Archi logs for errors

 ### Labels not applying automatically

-- Open **Default Labels → Manage Default Labels** to trigger initialization
+- Open **Tools → Manage Default Labels** to trigger initialization
 - Verify default labels are configured for the element types you're using
 - Check console output for `[LabelManager]` messages